lhcb/starterkit-lessons/first-analysis-steps/minimal-dv-job.md

 file](data/MC_2012_27163003_Beam4000GeV2012MagDownNu2.5Pythia8_Sim08e_Digi13_Trig0x409f0045_Reco14a_Stripping20NoPrescalingFlagged_ALLSTREAMS.DST.py)
 we downloaded earlier.

-> ## Database tags {.callout}
->
+{% callout "Database tags" %}
-> Generally, the `CondDB` and `DDDB` tags are different for each dataset you
-> want to use, but will be the same for all DSTs within a given dataset.
+Generally, the `CondDB` and `DDDB` tags are different for each dataset you want to use, but will be the same for all DSTs within a given dataset.
-> When using simulated data, *always* find out what the database tags are for
+When using simulated data, *always* find out what the database tags are for your dataset!
-> your dataset!
-> For real collision data, you shouldn't specify these tags, as the default
-> tags are the latest and greatest, so just remove those lines from the options
+For real collision data, you shouldn't specify these tags, as the default tags are the latest and greatest, so just remove those lines from the options file.
-> file.
+{% endcallout %}

 In order to run an algorithm that we have previously created, we need to add it to the `UserAlgorithms` list.